 We and certain of our subsidiaries are subject to taxes in the United States.
-As of December 31, 2021, we had U.S. federal net operating losses ("NOLs") of approximately \$11.2 million that do not expire.
-We also had foreign NOLs of approximately \$20.1 million, which if not utilized, generally begin to expire in 2025.
+As of December 31, 2022, we had U.S. federal net operating losses ("NOLs") of approximately \$23.2 million that do not expire.
+We also had foreign NOLs of approximately \$14.7 million, which if not utilized, generally begin to expire in 2026.
 These NOLs could expire unused and be unavailable to offset future income tax liabilities.
-Certain of our subsidiaries may not generate U.S. taxable income in the future, in which case their NOLs will expire unused.
 U.S. federal NOLs generated in taxable years beginning after December 31, 2017 are generally not subject to expiration, but, for taxable years beginning after December 31, 2020, the deductibility of such NOLs is limited to 80% of our taxable income in any such taxable year.

 In addition, in general, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, a corporation that undergoes an "ownership change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain shareholders over a three-year period, is subject to limitations on its ability to utilize its pre-change U.S. NOLs, research and development tax credit carryforwards and disallowed interest expense carryforwards to offset future taxable income.
-We did not experience an ownership change from our initial public offering and as of December 31, 2021.
+We did not experience an ownership change from our initial public offering and as of December 31, 2022.
 We may experience ownership changes in the future as a result of subsequent changes in our share ownership (which may be outside our control).
 As a result, if, and to the extent that, we earn net taxable income, our ability to use our pre-change U.S. NOLs and other tax attributes to offset such taxable income may be subject to limitations.